Marijuana Dispensaries in Brooklyn Park

 You cannot get a medical marijuana card in Brooklyn Park, as the State of Minnesota does not issue medical marijuana cards to medical cannabis patients.
 Under the Minnesota medical cannabis program, you can access medical cannabis if registered in the state's medical cannabis registry.

 To be included in the registry, you must be a resident of Minnesota and obtain certification for a minimum of one of the qualifying conditions.
-The Minnesota Office of Medical Cannabis (OMC), which maintains the state's medical cannabis registry, does not maintain a list of healthcare practitioners participating in the medical cannabis program from which you may obtain a medical cannabis certification.
+The Minnesota Division of Medical Cannabis (DMC), which maintains the state's medical cannabis registry, does not maintain a list of healthcare practitioners participating in the medical cannabis program from which you may obtain a medical cannabis certification.
 You may search online for participating healthcare practitioners in Brooklyn Park or ask advocacy groups representing your medical condition.
 Note that only physicians, physician assistants, or Advanced Practice Registered Nurses are allowed to issue medical cannabis certifications.

-Your certification will become invalid if you do not submit and receive approval for your enrollment application from the Office of Medical Cannabis within 90 days.
+Your certification will become invalid if you do not submit and receive approval for your enrollment application from the Division of Medical Cannabis within 90 days.
 To avoid your certification expiring, it is recommended that you complete and submit your enrollment application within the first 60 days of receiving certification, as it may take up to 30 days to process your application.

 At your appointment with the healthcare provider, the practitioner will submit your information to the OMC.
 Afterwards, the OMC will send you a link by email to complete your application online.
 On the application, you must provide: